Search

 Key Information

-Part of the Supporting New Scots Project, and part funded by the European Union Asylum, Migration and Integration Fund, this project
+As part of the Supporting New Scots Project and partially funded by the European Union Asylum, Migration and Integration Fund, this initiative implemented a community-based design that followed a SLSL approach to enhance the employability prospects of refugees.

-This was done by:-
+This was achieved by:

 Key Information